Ground Control to Sara Lance: Development and filming

 Filming of the episode was scheduled to begin on October 5, 2020, in Burnaby, British Columbia.
 Due to the COVID-19 test results for the cast and crew it was indefinitely delayed.
 Development on the episode ultimately began on October 8, 2020, and concluded later in the same month.

 Writing

 The episode was co-written by James Eagan and Mark Bruner.
 Eagan and Bruner submitted the production draft of the screenplay on August 19, 2019.
 On September 18, the second draft was completed.
 The third and fourth drafts of the script were completed on 23 and 27 of the month, respectively.
 The fifth, sixth, and seventh drafts were each completed three days apart on October 1, 4, and 7, with the seventh version being the final draft.
 The episode references other pieces of media including the events of Supergirl's fifth season, with the destruction of the DEO.
-Additionally Sara defeating the alien by opening the airlock is an reference to Alien.
+Additionally Sara defeating the alien by opening the airlock is a reference to Alien.